syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-TextAnnotation.md

 # TextAnnotation in WPF Diagram (SfDiagram)

 * A TextAnnotation points at or references the another BPMN shape, which we call the [`TextAnnotationTarget`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_TextAnnotationTarget) of the TextAnnotation.
 When a target shape is moved, copied, or deleted, any TextAnnotations attached to the shape will be moved, copied, or deleted too.
 Thus, the TextAnnotations stay with their target shapes though you can reposition the TextAnnotation to any offset from its target.
-The TextAnnotationTarget property of the BpmnNodeViewModel is used to connect an annotation element to the BpmnNodeViewModel.
+The `TextAnnotationTarget` property of the BpmnNodeViewModel is used to connect an annotation element to the [`BpmnNodeViewModel`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html).

 * The annotation element can be switched from a BPMN node to another BPMN node simply by dragging the source end of the annotation connector into the other BPMN node.